burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### consteval (C++20)

-The `consteval` is a modifier of a function.
+The `consteval` is a modifier of a function only.

 The `consteval` expressions generated an immediate function, which **can only be run in compile time.** If `consteval` function cannot be run during compile time, it leads to compile time error.

 Every call to `consteval` generates a constant expression that is executed at compile time.
 The `consteval` function has the same requirements as `constexpr` functions: